vigetlabs/microcosm/docs/api/task.md

 ## Dispatching to Domains

 One of the differences between Microcosm and other Flux implementations is the dispatch process.
-Sending actions to domains is handled by Microcosm.
-Instead of dispatching `ACTION_LOADING` or `ACTION_FAILED`, actions go through various states as they resolve.
+Sending tasks to domains is handled by Microcosm.
+Instead of dispatching `ACTION_LOADING` or `ACTION_FAILED`, tasks go through various states as they resolve, using their associated action as an identity for the type of work done.
 You can subscribe to these states within domains like:

 ```javascript
 // A sample domain that subscribes to every action state